Djensonsan/Distributed-Applications-Project/README.md

 ## Application Idea
 The idea of this project was to make a custom e-commerce webshop in Jakarta EE with an Angular Frontend.
 The following requirements had to be implemented:
-Develop a small application, that includes the following components:

 EJB:
 - At least one stateless and one stateful EJB session bean